Five Tasty Things (Meatless Meatloaf, Lemon Drop Melons, and More)

 We were super impressed with all three varieties.
 Most ready-to-eat beans are usually mush but these were toothy with a nice spice level and lots of savory flavors.

 They taste great on their own or paired with rice, roasted vegetables, baked potatoes, tortillas…pretty much anything!

 A Dozen’s Cousins is a socially conscious company that’s committed to helping underserved communities through an annual grant and volunteer work.
-You can learn more about their inspiring mission and read the founder’s story here.

 4. Instant Pot Upgrade